“My website is down!” Those are some of the words you don’t want to utter as a business owner.

 If you have no idea what the problem is, then you have to start looking through server logs and/or switch on debugging in order for your website to tell you exactly what it’s suffering with.

-Whilst a debug log can look like a lot of incoherent words, your developer should be able to decipher that and move in the right direction of getting your site back online.
+Whilst a debug log can look like a lot of incoherent words, your developer or whoever is in charge of your website maintenance should be able to decipher that and move in the right direction of getting your site back online.

 The customer service team for your hosting company might be nice enough to take a look at that for you.
 This is more likely if you’re on a managed hosting package or dedicated server, rather than on a shared server.